sparky8512/starlink-grpc-tools/README.md

 python parseJsonHistory.py -h
 ```

 When used as-is, `parseJsonHistory.py` will summarize packet loss information from the data the dish records.
-There's other bits of data in there, though, so that script could be used as a starting point or example of how to iterate through it.
+There's other bits of data in there, though, so that script (or more likely the parsing logic it uses, which now resides in `starlink_json.py`) could be used as a starting point or example of how to iterate through it.
 Most of the data displayed in the Statistics page of the Starlink app appears to come from this same `get_history` gRPC response.
 See the file `get_history_notes.txt` for some ramblings on how to interpret it.

 The other scripts can do the gRPC communication directly, but they require some generated code to support the specific gRPC protocol messages used.
 These would normally be generated from .proto files that specify those messages, but to date (2020-Dec), SpaceX has not publicly released such files.
 The gRPC service running on the dish appears to have [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) enabled, though. `grpcurl` can use that to extract a protoset file, and the `protoc` compiler can use that to make the necessary generated code:
 ```